4 Tips on Competitor Geofencing Advertising

 4 Geofencing Advertising Tips for Geo Conquesting

-If you think your business could benefit by getting in front of audiences at competitor locations, here are 4 things to take into consideration.
+If you think your business could benefit by getting in front of audiences at competitor locations, follow the 4 considerations.

 Tip #1: Know Your Audience

 Make sure you understand your target audience and what motivates them.
-This will help with messaging in your advertising.
+Subsequently, it will help with messaging in your advertising.

 Tip #2: Know Your Competitors

-Gathering insight into your competition will increase understanding of your audience.
-Why are they attending a competitor’s location?
+Gathering insight into your competition will increase understanding of your audience and simultaneously can bring a lot of advantages.

-Make sure to focus on competitors that are very close by.
-The closer a competitor location, the more effective the geofencing advertising campaign.
+Above all, you should focus on competitors who are very close by.
+Remember, the closer a competitor location, the more effective the geofencing advertising campaign.

 Tip #3: Identify the Need or Problem of Your Targeted Audience